Burgestrand/Hallon/README.markdown

 session.process_events until artists.all?(&:loaded?)
 ```

 An additional note is that the size of an enumerator may change, and its contents may move as libspotify updates its information.
-However, `#each` and `#[]` will never attempt to retrieve items outside of the enumerator.

 For the API reference and existing subclasses, see [Hallon::Enumerator][].